The Green Room Plaque was "found" and photographed when

 twelve actor members of the Green Room Club who died in

-latterly also been carried out by members the
+Some research was also carried out by members the

 with military history matters has been invaluable, and

-they have allowed their findings to
+they have allowed their findings to supplement the

 Room Club was a

 Named for the Green Rooms at theatres where actors relax

 when not on stage.

 The club was

 46 Leicester Square,

 until 1940, when bomb damage made the club unusable and